emirhangungormez/unity_get_color_game/README.md

 # Get Color

-This repository is for the Unity game titled "Game Title," developed by [Emirhan Güngörmez](emirhangungormez.com) and created for a games publisher company [Voodoo](https://www.voodoo.io/).
+This repository is for the Unity game titled Get Color, developed by [Emirhan Güngörmez](emirhangungormez.com) and created for a games publisher company [Voodoo](https://www.voodoo.io/).

 ## About the Game